First published: 6 May 2020

 Seek consent from the client’s health professional

 Having done all of the above, if you are happy to go ahead with treatment, ask the client to seek consent from their GP/midwife/consultant.
-As COVID-19 is a novel virus and the government is clearly concerned about the impact it may have on people placed in the clinically vulnerable and clinically extremely vulnerable categories, we feel that it is best practice to seek consent from the medical professional responsible for their health, in case they wish to express any concern about the treatment going ahead.
+As the government is clearly concerned about the impact COVID-19 may have on people considered clinically extremely vulnerable, we feel that it is best practice to seek consent from the medical professional responsible for their health, in case they wish to express any concern about the treatment going ahead.

 Remember, written or verbal consent can be obtained by either you, the therapist (with the client’s permission) or the client themselves.
 If consent is obtained verbally by your client, the client must sign and date a statement on their record, confirming that they have obtained verbal consent from their GP/consultant/midwife.
 If you are no longer using paper records that can be physically signed by the client, the client can confirm they have obtained verbal consent in an email or via another digital means.
 The key thing is that it is clearly recorded that the client has obtained consent, and that they confirm this, so that you can keep this information on file.